 Mount Hoffman Trail is a 5.6 mile moderately trafficked out and back trail located near Yosemite National Park, California that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, and birding and is best used from March until November.

 Easy access, spectacular views from the center of Yosemite.
 Centrally located at an elevation of 10,850' Yosemite's Mount Hoffman provides one of the best overall views of the park.
 The short hiking distance make this a popular hike.
 The trail to May Lake is a short and pleasant climb.
 From May Lake the official trail disappears and becomes somewhat steeper and there are several use trails to the summit.
 Route finding isn't difficult, but there is a section of loose rock to deal with.
 The only drawback of the summit experience is that you will have to share it with a tower that was erected years back, but the views make sharing worthwhile!